Articles on: Custom extensions

 Step 1/5

-Pick any font and select the required font styles.
-Then, click on the menu at the top right corner:
+Pick any font and select the required font styles and click "Get font" at the top right corner:

 Step 2/5

-Copy the provided code snippet and paste it into your Website Settings > Custom code > <head> section:
+Copy the provided code snippet and paste it into your General Settings > <head> custom HTML code section:

 The code snippet from Google Fonts